What is Aesara?#

 For more information see Optimizations.

-The library that Aesara is based on, Theano, was written at the LISA lab to support rapid development of efficient machine learning algorithms but while Theano was commonly referred to as a “deep learning” (DL) library, Aesara is not a DL library.
+Theano, the library on which Aesara is based, was written at the LISA lab to support rapid development of efficient machine learning algorithms.
+While Theano was commonly referred to as a “deep learning” (DL) library, Aesara is not a DL library.